KinjalDas/Location_To_Climate_API/README.md

 For ex:

-If you just want today's weather metrics with place name: LocationToCliamteAPI.main.driver("<Place-Name>")
+If you just want today's weather metrics with place name: LocationToCliamteAPI.main.driver("Place-Name")

-If you just want the current month's with place name: LocationToCliamteAPI.main.driver("<Place-Name>",type_of_forecast="2"<option for monthly data>)
+If you just want the current month's with place name: LocationToCliamteAPI.main.driver("Place-Name",type_of_forecast="2"<option for monthly data>)

-If you just want some date's weather prediction with place name: LocationToCliamteAPI.main.driver("<Place-Name>",date="date string in yyyy-mm-dd format")
+If you just want some date's weather prediction with place name: LocationToCliamteAPI.main.driver("Place-Name",date="date string in yyyy-mm-dd format")

 package is installable as "pip install LocationToCliamteAPI"